stratum-mining/sv2-spec/03-Protocol-Overview.md

 The protocol uses string error codes.
 Implementations MAY use error codes for automated actions.
 The list of error codes can differ between implementations, and therefore implementations MUST do a logging no-op for unknown error codes.

+Fallback or recovery behavior MUST be based on the overall protocol state, even when a peer sends an unknown, different, or unexpected error code.

 Implementations/pools SHOULD provide documentation on the meaning of error codes and error codes SHOULD use printable ASCII where possible.

 Furthermore, error codes MUST NOT include control characters.

 ## 3.6 Common Protocol Messages